cviedmai/auwfg/readme.md

 - `BodyPool`: [explained below](#bodypool)
 - `InvalidPool`: [explained below](#invalidpool)
 - `LoadRawBody`: The raw/unparsed body will be available in the context (useful for debugging)
+- `LoadRawQuery`: The raw/unparsed query will be available in the context (useful for debugging)

 ## BaseContext
 The base context of auwfg provides a series of useful attributes: